What Is the Best WhatsApp Automation Software? (Honest Take for 2026)

 Good for: Businesses sending promotional broadcasts who can invest time in chatbot configuration.

 The catch: You still build the chatbot flows yourself.
-No built-in booking, so you integrate with external tools.
+No built-in lead qualification layer, so you integrate with external tools.

 What they are: Omnichannel messaging platforms.
 WhatsApp plus other channels in one inbox.